Mango-information-systems/csv2couchdb/README.md

-##C2C - populate couchdb from delimited files
+##csv2couchdb - populate couchdb from delimited files

-C2C (CSV to Couchdb) is a couchapp allowing to populate couchdb using data from CSV files.
+csv2couchdb is a couchapp allowing to populate couchdb using data from CSV files.
 It takes advantage of the HTML5 file API to process files at client side before the upload to couchdb.

 ### Features: